Worried about oak wilt?

 What you can do to help prevent the spread of oak wilt

-- If wounds do occur during the summer (e.g., from storms), paint the wounds with tree wound paint or latex-based paint as soon as they are made.
-Beetles have been known to find their way onto wounds within 10 minutes of pruning.
+- If wounds do occur during the summer (e.g., from storms), paint the wounds with tree wound paint or latex-based paint as soon as possible.
+Beetles have been known to find their way onto wounds within ten minutes of pruning.

 - Report suspect trees to the Department of Natural Resources Forest Health Division by emailing DNR-FRD-Forest-Health@michigan.gov, calling 517-284-5895 or through their online reporting tool by selecting the “View and Report Oak Wilt Locations” bar.

-- Get a lab verification of oak wilt via the Michigan State University Diagnostic Services Clinic.
-Unless there is the presence of a mycelial mat on a dead tree, the presence of oak wilt must be lab-verified before any management options.
-See MSU Diagnostic Services’ specific sampling instructions.
+- Get a lab verification of oak wilt via MSU Plant & Pest Diagnostics.
+Unless a mycelial mat is observed on a dead tree, the presence of oak wilt must be verified by plant pathologists before any management actions begin.
+See MSU Plant & Pest Diagnostics’ specific sampling instructions.